Iran–South Korea relations: Tensions

 While Iran and South Korea are generally friendly, the two countries nonetheless have had sporadic tensions.
 In 2020, South Korea decided to freeze all Iranian assets in the country out of fear they could be used to finance the Iranian nuclear program.
 In response, Iran threatened to take legal action on South Korean goods, leading to the Iranian ambassador being called by Seoul to answer to the perceived threat from Iran.

+Strait of Hormuz

+In the 2026 Iran war between the United States and Iran, South Korea summoned the Iran ambassador.
+This is because a South Korean vessel operated by HMM co. was struck by a projectile in the Strait of Hormuz.

+After South Korean officials announced that they planned to send a team to assess the situation in the Strait of Hormuz, dozens of South Koreans protested outside the U.S. Embassy in Seoul on September 9, 2026.
+They chanted "We cannot send our young people into a sea of death!" and waved signs saying "Do not join a war of aggression."